Skip to main content Skip to main navigation Skip to footer content

 • If your SAP appeal is approved AFTER the financial aid awards were canceled, reinstatement of the awards will depend on the availability of funding.
 Financial aid awards will be processed in date and/or priority order.

-• If the SAP appeal is denied, student is not eligible to receive financial aid funding.
+• If the SAP appeal is denied, the student is not eligible to receive financial aid funding.

 Please be advised that the disclosure of discrimination, harassment, sexual misconduct, domestic or dating violence, stalking or abuse of a minor will be referred to the appropriate campus of legal authorities.
 Your statement will remain private to the extent possible but subject to disclosure by the Financial Aid Office as required by applicable executive orders and federal and state laws.